MacTcaM/netcentric4713/README.md

 </p>

 This is a simple web application where I am hosting a static & live feed.
-Pretty much you'll see a video of me back from 2006 when my band tried our luck at a Battle of the Bands.
 I'm also live-streaming from my webcam using openCV & Ngrok.

 The website is <a href="https://newappv.herokuapp.com">here</a>.